-This bulletin has been revised to add the 2014 model year, add new Reprogramming with SPS labor codes and Warranty Information.
-Please discard Corporate Bulletin Number 06-08-47-001I.
+This Bulletin has been revised to add the 2016 and 2017 Model Years and clarify the Warranty Transaction requirements.
+Please discard Corporate Bulletin Number 06-08-47-001K.

 Module reprogramming labor codes are used to submit warranty claims for reprogramming (without replacement) of a control module with new or updated software and/or calibration files using the TIS Service Programming System (SPS) application.
 The following labor operation descriptors for the reprogramming labor operations have been revised to specify that they are only to be used for performing the SPS procedure.
 These labor codes are only applicable for control modules that have valid service software/calibration files released and are not to be used when replacing a module.
 The module replacement labor operations include the appropriate time for any configuration or programming procedures that are required.
 Refer to "Programming and Setup" instructions found in the "Control Module References" document in the service manual for any specific re-programming instructions.
 Re-programming instructions may be different then programming a new control module.